Sign up

 export default App;

-The Sender ID and other authentication details can be accessed in the Cloud Messaging section under the project settings.
+You can access the Sender ID and other authentication details under the Cloud Messaging section in your project settings.

 Step 6: Run the Android App

-You can run the Android application built in the previous steps with the following code snippet:
+Run your Android application with the following code snippet:

 $ react-native run-android